GSEL9/nih-prototype/README.md

 # nih-prototype
-Detection and clustering of satellite cell nuclei in images.
+Detection and clustering of satellite cell nuclei in microscopy images.

 ## To Do: